resource-watch/data-pre-processing/cli_008a_greenhouse_gas_emissions_country_sector/README.md

 Below, we describe the main actions performed to process the csv file:
 1. Year columns were melted into a single column
 2. Sector column was pivoted across different columns
+3. Rename column headers to be more descriptive and to remove special characters so that it can be uploaded to Carto without losing information.

 Please see the [Python script](https://github.com/resource-watch/data-pre-processing/blob/master/cli_008a_greenhouse_gas_emissions_country_sector/cli_008a_greenhouse_gas_emissions_country_sector_processing.py) for more details on this processing.